Tsunamis

 The events of the tsunami

-This uncertainty, of geological origin, should not be confused with the phenomena of swell or strong waves caused by abnormal weather conditions, such as the wind.
-It is therefore possible that a tsunami is formed when there is good weather.
+This geological hazard should not be confused with swell or high wave phenomena caused by abnormal weather conditions, such as wind or rain.
+It is therefore possible for a tsunami to form when the weather is fine.

 Most tsunamis are caused by underwater earthquakes.
 These earthquakes, when they are powerful, make it vibrate a large amount of water.
 The waves propagate in all directions.
 Other events may also move a large amount of water and create tsunamis by domino effect.
 For example, a large landslide into the sea or an underwater volcanic eruption.